-The carapace length of Palaemonella burnsi (Holthuis 1973) ranges from 0.2 to 0.3 inches (6 to 9 millimeters).
-This anchialine pool shrimp is transparent, greyish-green to red, the body being somewhat transparent with coloration dependent on chromatophore (pigment cells) expansion/contraction.
-There is often a transverse, median pale band across the carapace arranged of white chromatophores.
+The carapace (upper section of the exoskeleton) length of Palaemonella burnsi (Holthuis 1973) ranges from 6 to 9 millimeters (mm) (0.2 to 0.3 inches (in)).
+This anchialine pool shrimp is transparent, greyish-green to red, the body being somewhat transparent with exact coloration dependent on chromatophore (pigment cells) expansion/contraction.
+There is often a transverse, median pale band across the carapace arranged of white chromatophores (cells containing pigment).
 The conspicuous, elongate chelapeds (claws) typically are greyish-green.
-Black pigments are associated with the well developed eyes.
-It is likely the shrimp are omnivorous and feed upon algae and detritus.
-Collected females have been found to carry numerous, small eggs on the ventral abdomen (Holthuis 1973, pp. 24-30).
+Black pigments are associated with the well-developed eyes.